-- 1. The board shall cause to be made by the district's engineer, or such other engineer or engineers as the board may employ for that purpose, complete and comprehensive water management and control plans for the lands located within the district that will be improved in any part or in whole by any system of facilities that may be outlined and adopted, and the engineer shall make a report in writing to the board with maps and profiles of said surveys and an estimate of the cost of carrying out and completing the plans. - 2.
-Upon the completion of such plans, the board shall hold a hearing thereon to hear objections thereto, shall give notice of the time and place fixed for such hearing by publication once each week for 2 consecutive weeks in a newspaper of general circulation in the general area of the district, and shall permit the inspection of the plan at the office of the district by all persons interested.
-All objections to the plan shall be filed at or before the time fixed in the notice for the hearing and shall be in writing. - 3.
-After the hearing, the board shall consider the proposed plan and any objections thereto and may modify, reject, or adopt the plan or continue the hearing until a day certain for further consideration of the proposed plan or modifications thereof. - 4.
-When the board approves a plan, a resolution shall be adopted and a certified copy thereof shall be filed in the office of the secretary and incorporated by him or her into the records of the district. - 5.
-The water management and control plan may be altered in detail from time to time until the engineer's report pursuant to s.
+1. The board shall cause to be made by the district's engineer, or such other engineer or engineers as the board may employ for that purpose, complete and comprehensive water management and control plans for the lands located within the district that will be improved in any part or in whole by any system of facilities that may be outlined and adopted, and the engineer shall make a report in writing to the board with maps and profiles of said surveys and an estimate of the cost of carrying out and completing the plans.

+2. Upon the completion of such plans, the board shall hold a hearing thereon to hear objections thereto, shall give notice of the time and place fixed for such hearing by publication once each week for 2 consecutive weeks in a newspaper of general circulation in the general area of the district, and shall permit the inspection of the plan at the office of the district by all persons interested.
+All objections to the plan shall be filed at or before the time fixed in the notice for the hearing and shall be in writing.

+3. After the hearing, the board shall consider the proposed plan and any objections thereto and may modify, reject, or adopt the plan or continue the hearing until a day certain for further consideration of the proposed plan or modifications thereof.

+4. When the board approves a plan, a resolution shall be adopted and a certified copy thereof shall be filed in the office of the secretary and incorporated by him or her into the records of the district.

+5. The water management and control plan may be altered in detail from time to time until the engineer's report pursuant to s.
 298.301, Florida Statutes, is filed but not in such manner as to affect materially the conditions of its adoption.
-After the engineer's report has been filed, no alteration of the plan shall be made, except as provided by this act. - 6.
-Within 20 days after the final adoption of the plan by the board, the board shall proceed pursuant to s.
-298.301, Florida Statutes. - (b) To provide water supply, sewer, wastewater, and reclaimed water management, reclamation, and reuse, or any combination thereof, and any irrigation systems, facilities, and services and to construct and operate water systems, sewer systems, irrigation systems, and reclaimed water systems such as connecting intercepting or outlet sewers and sewer mains and pipes and water mains, conduits, or pipelines in, along, and under any street, alley, highway, or other public place or ways, and to dispose of any water, effluent, residue, or other byproducts of such water system, sewer system, irrigation system, or reclaimed water system and to enter into interlocal agreements and other agreements with public or private entities for the same. - (c) To provide bridges, culverts, wildlife corridors, or road crossings that may be needed across any drain, ditch, canal, floodway, holding basin, excavation, public highway, tract, grade, fill, or cut and roadways over levees and embankments, and to construct any and all of such works and improvements across, through, or over any public right-of-way, highway, grade, fill, or cut.
+After the engineer's report has been filed, no alteration of the plan shall be made, except as provided by this act.

+6. Within 20 days after the final adoption of the plan by the board, the board shall proceed pursuant to s.
+298.301, Florida Statutes.

+(b) To provide, subject to the Immokalee Water and Sewer District's utility systems, water supply, sewer, wastewater, and reclaimed water management, reclamation, and reuse, or any combination thereof, and any irrigation systems, facilities, and services and to construct and operate water systems, sewer systems, irrigation systems, and reclaimed water systems such as connecting intercepting or outlet sewers and sewer mains and pipes and water mains, conduits, or pipelines in, along, and under any street, alley, highway, or other public place or ways, and to dispose of any water, effluent, residue, or other byproducts of such water system, sewer system, irrigation system, or reclaimed water system and to enter into interlocal agreements and other agreements with public or private entities for the same.
+Nothing herein shall permit the district to adversely impact the Immokalee Water and Sewer District's bond resolutions or covenants.
+The Immokalee Water and Sewer District and the district will work in good faith to address any such adverse impacts through an interlocal agreement or other means.

+(c) To provide bridges, culverts, wildlife corridors, or road crossings that may be needed across any drain, ditch, canal, floodway, holding basin, excavation, public highway, tract, grade, fill, or cut and roadways over levees and embankments, and to construct any and all of such works and improvements across, through, or over any public right-of-way, highway, grade, fill, or cut.